Kotlin/dataframe/docs/StardustDocs/topics/pivot.md

 ## pivot + groupBy

-To create a matrix table that is expanded both horizontally and vertically, apply [`groupBy`](groupBy.md) transformation passing the columns for vertical grouping.
+To create matrix table that is expanded both horizontally and vertically, apply [`groupBy`](groupBy.md) transformation passing the columns for vertical grouping.
 Reversed order of [`pivot`](pivot.md) and [`groupBy`](groupBy.md) will produce the same result.

 <!---FUN pivotGroupBy-->